vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/01_pUrva-paxaH/12_Ishvare_shabda-pramANaM_na.md

 <details><summary>नरसिंहः</summary>

-The Naiyāyika tries to uphold the validity of the Āgama, on the ground that its[[??]] author, the Supreme Person, is glorified in the Upaniṣads.
+The Naiyāyika tries to uphold the validity of the Āgama, on the ground that its author, the Supreme Person, is glorified in the Upaniṣads.
 </details>

 <details><summary>मूलम्</summary>